-NAYYEM: I would say - I would amend two things.
+Mr. NAYYEM.
+I would amend two things.
 First of all, we really think that it's not great, but it's small victory of Ukraine in these decisions.
-First of all, because if you, for example, remember the case Georgia against Russia - Georgia versus Russia in 2008, they lost it.
+First of all, because if you, for example, remember the case Georgia versus Russia in 2008, they lost it.
 The court even didn't recognize the jurisdiction of this court.
 So Ukraine on both convention of terrorist and racial discrimination we are accepted.
-So application are accepted, which is great job for our Ministry of Foreign Affairs.
+So applications are accepted, which is great job for our Ministry of Foreign Affairs.

 Second, is that by this decision Crimea was recognized as annexed territory, and it was international military conflict.
-It means that whatever - even if Russia would not recognize this decision, at the end of the day they will pay for that because it's international court - someday.
-Provisional measures is something for today, but historically this territory recognized as annexed territory.
+It means that whatever-even if Russia would not recognize this decision, at the end of the day they will pay for that because it's international court-someday.
+Provisional measures are something for today, but historically this territory is recognized as annexed territory.
 So they will pay for that.

-And about terrorism on the inside, let's see, I think we'll have more arguments, because it was - they told that they didn't have enough proofs that Russia actually financed terrorists on our territory, which actually, you know, I think MH17, we can call it whatever you want, but it's terrorism.
-And for all humanities, you know, very obvious.
+And about terrorism on the inside, let's see, I think we'll have more arguments, because it was-they told that they didn't have enough proof that Russia actually financed terrorists on our territory, which actually-I think MH17, we can call it whatever you want, but it's terrorism.
+And for all humanities, very obvious.
 Maybe there was not some very vital and very precise proofs, but we will find them.
-It's not problem.
+It's not a problem.
 But historically, they recognize that there is terrorism on that territory.
 And from the other side, they said this territory was annexed.
-Thank you.

-COYNASH: Can I - I'll just add one little point about the MH17 point.
-At the international court, what actually happened - because there's an alternative opinion from one judge, who in fact wanted the provisional measures.
+Ms. Coynash.
+I'll just add one little point about the MH17.
+At the international court, what actually happened-because there's an alternative opinion from one judge, who in fact wanted the provisional measures.
 He explained that MH17 had largely been left out of the consideration at the moment.
 And the thought that it ought to have been put in.
 It will eventually be put in.
 So they have accepted the case.
 It's just that they didn't want to bring provisional measures while they didn't have all the proof.
-But MH17 is undoubtedly - (laughs) - terrorism.
+But MH17 is undoubtedly-[laughs]-terrorism.

-Q: I just wanted to add that even though there's always been problems with enforcement of international decisions of courts, I still think it's very important that the international organizations recognize what's really happening, and will be still helpful at the end of the day.
-Thank you.
+QUESTIONER.
+I just wanted to add that even though there's always been problems with enforcement of international decisions of courts, I still think it's very important that the international organizations recognize what's really happening, and will be still helpful at the end of the day.

-COYNASH: Thank you very much.
+Ms. COYNASH.
+Thank you very much.